articles

 Mom Tips to Help:

-- No snap jammies!
+• No snap jammies!
 For the love of all that’s holy, WHY would baby clothes folks put snaps on jammies?
-I figured this out quick after one night of snapping TWO newborn’s jammies overnight.
+I figured this out quickly after one night of snapping TWO newborn’s PJs overnight.

-- Wipes warmer.
-I thought it was a ridiculous concept, until I used a cold wipe on my baby’s bum at 3 am. (just make sure it doesn’t have a cool colored lights on it – stay away from white or blue lights)
+• Wipes warmer.
+I thought it was a ridiculous concept until I used a cold wipe on my baby’s bum at 3 am. (just make sure it doesn’t have cool colored lights on it – stay away from white or blue lights)

 Babies